GoogleCloudPlatform/nodejs-docs-samples/appengine/analytics/README.md

 # Integrating with Google Analytics

-This is the sample application for the
-[Integrating with Google Analytics tutorial][tutorial] tutorial found in the [Google App Engine Node.js Flexible Environment][appengine] documentation.
+This sample application shows how to integrate your Node.js application with Google Analytics on Google App Engine.

+App Engine Node.js Standard Environment users: See tutorial [Integrating with Google Analytics][std-tutorial] for more information on running and deploying this app.

+App Engine Node.js Flexible Environment users: See tutorial [Integrating with Google Analytics][flex-tutorial] for more information on running and deploying this app.

 * [Setup](#setup)
 * [Running locally](#running-locally)